National Health Insurance Scheme (Ghana): Premiums

+Monitoring body

+The NHIS is monitored by the National Health Insurance Authority (NHIA) under the Ministry of Health.

 Controversies

 Since the inception of the scheme in 2003, there have been a lot of controversies surrounding its operation and purpose.
-The first one was to do with members of the opposition National Democratic Congress (NDC), whose members claimed that the scheme was one made for members of the then ruling New Patriotic Party (NPP).
+The first one was to do with members of the opposition National Democratic Congress (NDC), whose members claimed that the scheme was one made for members of the New Patriotic Party (NPP).
 As such many members of NDC did not want to register with the scheme.
 The reverse of all the propaganda that surrounded the scheme at its inception were revisited in 2009 when the NDC took over power.
 The NDC during its campaign leading to the 2008 general elections promised to make the payment of premiums under the scheme a one-time event.
 This idea was included in the NDC's manifesto.
 The promise has so far not come into fruition as the date for its implementation is constantly postponed.
 Many critics of the proposal claim that it is just not possible to support the scheme with a one-time premium since the sustainability of the scheme would not be possible if premiums were not paid yearly.
-The promise could however not be implemented during the 8 year reign of the NDC.
+The promise could however not be implemented during the 8-year reign of the NDC.

 Linking of NHIS card to Ghana Card

 In November 2020, a short code was introduced to facilitate the integration of the National Health Insurance card and the Ghana Card.
 This was in line with the drive to make the Ghana Card the sole means of gaining access to public services.

+The National Health Insurance Scheme and National Identification Authority are collaborating to ensure that each person receives their Ghana cards so they can be combined with NHIS cards.

+Mr Bernard Govina, the Municipal Manager for Ketu South municipal office of the National Health Insurance Scheme encouraged everyone to link their Ghana cards to their NHIS during a meeting with stakeholders at Denu.